 - a party makes promises at the time of contracting that it intends to break.

-Washington DC Whistleblower Firm Representing False Claims Act Qui Tam Whistleblowers
+Washington DC Whistleblower Lawyers Representing False Claims Act Qui Tam Whistleblowers

 The experienced whistleblower attorneys at leading whistleblower law firm Zuckerman Law have substantial experience representing whistleblowers disclosing fraud and other wrongdoing at government contractors and grantees.
 To schedule a free preliminary consultation, click here or call us at 202-262-8959.